Freedom-Club-Sec/Coldwire-python/STRANDLOCK_PROTOCOL.md

 - May attempt to decrypt recorded messages later if primitives are broken.

 ##### Active network adversary:
--Can intercept, modify, inject, replay, and delay messages in real time.
+- Can intercept, modify, inject, replay, and delay messages in real time.
 - Can attempt man-in-the-middle (MITM) during initial `SMP` initiation.

 ##### Cryptanalytic attacker: